ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 Check the technical documentation for further details and look at examples of JSON files available via the 360Giving Data Registry.

-Publishers who opt to use the JSON file format to publish their data will likely need support from developers to set this up.
-Contact the 360Giving Helpdesk via support@threesixtygiving.org to discuss your next steps for using JSON as your publishing format.
+Publishers who opt to use the JSON file format to publish their data will likely need support from a developer to set this up.
+Contact the 360Giving Helpdesk via <support@threesixtygiving.org> to discuss your next steps for using JSON as your publishing format.

 #### Setting up Salesforce for 360Giving data publishing
 Some Salesforce grantmaking systems that are managed by consultancies have basic 360Giving data exporting functions built-in, so check with your Salesforce administrator or technical support provider to find out if this is the case for your organisation.
 Even with this built-in functionality there will be extra steps to customise your system to allow you to export the full range of fields you have decided to publish.

 If you manage your own Salesforce system, you can either get a Salesforce consultant to set up these features for you or set up a custom report yourself.
 360Giving has step-by-step guidance on how to set up a custom report and can provide practical assistance to help you configure your system.

-Contact the 360Giving Helpdesk via support@threesixtygiving.org to discuss your options for setting up Salesforce for 360Giving publishing.
+Contact the 360Giving Helpdesk via <support@threesixtygiving.org> to discuss your options for setting up your Salesforce grants management system for 360Giving publishing.

 #### Guidance for community foundations using Digits2 Salesforce system
 If you are a community foundation using the Digits2 grants management system, please refer to our special guidance about the built-in 360Giving data extract to publishing 360Giving data: https://threesixtygiving.org/communityfoundations/cf-publishing-guide

 Watch the video walk-through and follow the instructions to export 360Giving-formatted data from your Digits2 system.
 The step-by-step instructions for using the extract tool are also available to download in a PDF version of the guidance.

 Each community foundation needs to be set up with access to this 360Giving data extract.
-If you cannot find the 360Giving report folder or 360Giving export tool in your Digits2 system, please contact the 360Giving Helpdesk via support@threesixtygiving.org to request this to be set up.
+If you cannot find the 360Giving report folder or 360Giving export tool in your Digits2 system, please contact the 360Giving Helpdesk via <support@threesixtygiving.org> to request this to be set up.

 ## Check data quality and receive feedback
 Once you have prepared your file of grants data the next step is to check that it is correctly formatted 360Giving data – known technically as ‘valid’ data – using the 360Giving Data Quality tool.

-The term ‘valid’ means the file includes the 10 core fields and the information has the correct data formatting.
+The term ‘valid’ means the file includes the 10 core fields and the information has all the correct data formatting.

 Only valid 360Giving data can be combined with other published data and be included in 360Giving tools, such as GrantNav and 360Insights.